 Labrys is the term for a double-headed axe, known in ancient Greece as a pelekys.

-The labrys symbol was often found during the Bronze Age archaeological recovery at the Palace of Knossos on Crete.
+The labrys was a recurrent motif in the art and jewellery of this ancient civilization and was often found during the Bronze Age archaeological recovery at the Palace of Knossos on Crete.

 The collection is inspired by ancient Greek silver and gold coins, the art and jewellery of the Minoan civilisation, familiar symbolic motifs and images, and the animals that played a significant part in ancient Greek culture.

 Read more about the significance of the Labrys in Minoan Crete in Insights on our WordPress site.

 |dimensions etc||Drop: 4.5cm Width: 3.3cm|

 - Code: JV-168